John Sandusky: Coaching career

 After retiring as a player, Sandusky began a long coaching career.
-His first job was as an assistant back at Villanova in 1957.
+His first job was as an assistant at his alma mater Villanova in 1957.
 He stayed there until 1959, when he was hired by Baltimore Colts head coach Weeb Ewbank, who had been an assistant with the Browns when Sandusky played in Cleveland.
 He was initially the defensive line coach for the Colts, who finished Sandusky's first season with a 9–3 win–loss record and won the NFL West behind an offense led by quarterback Johnny Unitas and halfback Lenny Moore.
 The Colts went on to win the NFL championship over the New York Giants.

 The Colts fired Ewbank in early 1963 and replaced him with Don Shula, who had been an assistant with the Detroit Lions and played with Sandusky in Cleveland in 1951 and 1952.
 Shula retained Sandusky on his staff when he took over, and the Colts went on to win the NFL West with a 12–2 record in 1964.
 The team was heavily favored to win the NFL championship game, but lost to the Browns by a 27–0 score.
 By 1965, Sandusky was the Colts' offensive line coach as the team continued to succeed with Unitas at quarterback.
 The Colts won the NFL Championship in 1968, but lost to the AFL Champion New York Jets in Super Bowl III.

 Sandusky stayed on as an assistant when Shula left after the 1969 season and was replaced by Don McCafferty.
 The Colts finished with an 11–2–1 win–loss–tie record in 1970 and beat the Dallas Cowboys to win Super Bowl V. The team reached the conference championship game the following year, but faltered at the beginning of the 1972 season.
 After starting with a 1–4 record, Baltimore general manager Joe Thomas fired McCafferty in October, saying the team was going to replenish its roster with younger players.
 The move was one of Thomas's first after new Colts owner Robert Irsay hired him at the beginning of the season.
 Thomas named Sandusky the team's new coach and charged him with replenishing the roster.
 At Thomas's urging, Sandusky immediately benched Unitas and replaced him with Marty Domres, a quarterback acquired from the San Diego Chargers in a preseason trade.
 While Unitas was in his 17th season and reaching the end of his career, taking him out was a controversial decision because of the success he had.